geins-io/geins-studio/docs/introduction/getting-started.md

 ## Environment variables

-Create a `.env` file in the root of your project and add the following environment variables:
+Create an `.env` file in the root of your project and add the following environment variables:

 | Variable      | Description                                                                               | Example                                       |
 | ------------- | ----------------------------------------------------------------------------------------- | --------------------------------------------- |